biol7210-genomes/assemblers/AlignGraph.md

 #AlignGraph

 ###Overview:
-AlignGraph is a software that extends and joins de novo-assembled contigs or scaffolds assisted by a reference genome of a closely related organism.
+AlignGraph extends and joins de novo-assembled contigs or scaffolds assisted by a reference genome of a closely related organism.

 Advantage: Since it is a de Bruijn graph-based method, AlignGraph solves limitations associated with heuristic extension methods used in de novo assembly